ONSdigital/gptables/README.rst

 - Navigate to the directory where this repo is cloned.
 - Use `pip install -e .` to install an editable version of the package.
-- Use `pip install .[testing]`to install the dependencies for testing.
+- Use `pip install .[dev]`to install the dependencies for developers.
 - For working on docs, also use `pip install .[docs]`

 Usage